-During 'Belonging' week (which is the second week of Semester 1) the Good Start campaign will encourage students to really make connections here in CIT.
+During your second week in CIT the Good Start campaign will focus on 'Belonging', encouraging students to really make connections here in CIT.

 Signing up for third level is one thing, but showing up and getting involved is really how people settle into a community and make connections.
 Attending classes, going along to clubs & societies meet ups, going to PALS sessions, going to CITSU Freshers Week events, saying ‘hi’ to people in your class who you haven’t spoken to yet will help make CIT seem less daunting.

 The Good Start Ambassadors put together some great advice on 'Belonging' personally, socially and academically during your first week in CIT below...